dherrera1911/sqfa/README.md

 ### Install package from source

-You can also install the package from source (e.g., if you want to modify the code).
-To do this, you can clone the repository and install the package in editable mode with the following commands:
+To install the package from source (e.g., if you want to modify the code), you can clone the repository and install the package in editable mode with the following commands:

 ```bash